Timmy-Bergkvist/Pralinorskan-app/README.md

 - TDD, Test-driven development for all python files.

-- Contact page so the customer can send emails directly from the store.
+- Contact page so the customer can send emails directly from the store to the admin.

-- Sort flavors function on the all product page.
+- Sort flavors function on the All Products page.

-- Search function on the all product page.
+- Search function on the All Products page.

 - Comment section so the customer can comment, review and rate.